michael-sevcik/CommandLineParser/CommandLineParser/README.md

 ### Plain Arguments

+#### How to use plain arguments

+First of all we have 2 types of plain arguments:
+- mandatory, which must be present on the command line
+- non-mandatory, which can be ommited on command line

+Non-mandatory plain arguments can come only after all the mandatory plain arguments.

 ### Parser
 Second building component is `Parser` which is used for the actual parsing of the command line arguments.